 801 Vance St., Taylor, TX 76574

-Our last recruiting effort resulted in a field of candidates from which we were able to hire an outstanding recruit class.
+Our last recruiting effort resulted in a field of 85 great candidates from which we were able to hire an outstanding recruit class.

 When seeking applicants, as most civil service agencies and larger police agencies throughout the State of Texas, we seek all qualified applicants for police officer and police recruit positions, whether licensed as a Texas Peace Officer or not.
 Those selected for employment who are not yet licensed are sent to attend a regional police academy.
 Upon successful completion of the academy and passing the State licensing test, police recruits are then sworn in as probationary police officers.